18 Bold Industrial Bathroom Tile Ideas That Redefine Urban Style

 Mix and Match Industrial Textures (e.g., concrete + metal)

-18. Using the Same Tile on Both Walls and Floor
+18. Use the Same Tile on Both Walls and Floor

 Industrial bathroom with seamless large-format dark grey concrete-look tile covering both the floor and walls, featuring a metal sink and exposed pipe shelving.